-A standard 2D FFT algorithm was available to derive for a given scene the Fourier amplitude spectrum of either each individual narrow-band radiance image, or of combinations of them - in the all forms of lum and chrom image as defined previously.
+A standard two-dimensional fast-Fourier-transform algorithm was available to derive for a given scene the Fourier amplitude spectrum either of each individual narrowband-radiance image or of combinations of the images, in all forms of lum and chrom images as defined previously.
 From all such images it was then possible to measure the total amplitude contained within a set of chosen SF bands.
-These bands labeled 1 to 8 in Table 1, are centered at equal intervals on a logarithmic scale and do not overlap.
+These bands, labeled 1-8 in Table 1, are centered at equal intervals on a logarithmic scale and do not overlap.
 Band 1 omits the zeroth SF so to exclude the direct influence of a scene's illumination level.
-To favor equality in the subsequent statistical representation of scenes all lum and chrom images are individually normalized to contain unit total Fourier amplitude.
-We do not mean, however, to imply that chrominance is apriori of equal importance as luminance: the normalization is merely a graphical convenience and does not unduly affect our conclusions.
+To favor equality in the subsequent statistical representation of scenes, all lum and chrom images are individually normalized to contain unit total Fourier amplitude.
+We do not mean, however, to imply that chrominance is a priori of the same importance as luminance: the normalization is merely a graphical convenience and does not unduly affect our conclusions.

-3. Results
+3. RESULTS

-3.1 Measurements of 1/f.
+A. Measurements of 1/f

-The results summarized in Figure 2 demonstrate that the 1/f law approximately holds even for 10 nm chromatic bands.
-Expressing the Fourier amplitude distribution of spectral radiance as f^{α} allows a measurement of the slope α which should be -1 if 1/f holds.
-The value of α , plotted for each 10 nm interval, results from fitting a straight line to the SF distribution of the mean Fourier amplitude.
-In particular, the SF distribution is sampled at the center of each of the 8 bands in Table 1, and the mean amplitude is computed from all 29 scenes.
-In this case, each scene is given equal statistical weight by first normalizing its total SF amplitude across all wavelengths to be unity (again ignoring zeroth SF).
-As the plot shows slope α varies between about -1.08 and -1.16.
-This result is very similar to that previously reported by the authors for derived reflectance23.
+The results summarized in Fig. 2 demonstrate that the 1/f law approximately holds even for 10-nm chromatic bands.
+Expressing the Fourier amplitude distribution of spectral radiance as f^{α} allows a measurement of the slope α , which should be -1 if 1/f holds.
+The value of α , plotted for each 10-nm interval, results from fitting a straight line to the SF distribution of the mean Fourier amplitude.
+In particular, the SF distribution is sampled at the center of each of the eight bands in Table 1, and the mean amplitude is computed from all 29 scenes.
+In this case, each scene is given equal statistical weight by first normalizing its total SF amplitude across all wavelengths to be unity (again ignoring the zeroth SF).
+As the plot shows, slope α varies between approximately -1.08 and -1.16.
+This result is very similar to that previously reported by the authors for derived reflectance.23 plots amplitude spectra in lum for four example images of the data set.
+Figure 4 plots the mean amplitude over all 29 scenes in lum and chrom, each exhibiting 1/f-like behavior.
+In this case the simple definition of chrom is used.
+Figure 5 plots the same for the shadow-removing definition, with similar results.
+Table 2 quantifies the mean values of the slope α for both definitions.